Svenskithesource/PyArmor-Unpacker/README.md

 # PyArmor-Unpacker
+## NOTE: This unpacker does not support PyArmor v8+ yet
 I decided it was time that there was a proper PyArmor unpacker released.
 All the ones that currently are public are either outdated, not working at all or only giving partial output.
 I plan on making this one support the latest version of PyArmor.

 Please star the repository if you found it helpful.
 I'd really appreciate it.